andreasvc/disco-dop/docs/cli/treetransforms.rst

 The following transforms are applied in the order given on the command line.

 --introducepreterminals
-                Add preterminals to terminals without a dedicated preterminal.
+                Add preterminals to terminals without a dedicated preterminal;
+                labels will be of the form ``PARENT/terminal``.

 --transforms=<NAME1,NAME2...>
                 Apply specific treebank transforms; available presets:
                 ``negra, wsj, alpino, green2013ftb, km2003wsj,